Pros, Cons, and Trade-Offs

 Installing new siding can be rewarding, and revitalize the look of your home.
 Choosing the right type makes all the difference.
 So how do you choose the right siding?
 We help you get started with this overview of some of the most common siding choices with their pros and cons, and the trade-offs to consider with each.

 One of the most popular of siding materials, vinyl is strong, and available in a wide range of colors and textures.
-Simulated wood grain, shingles, and stone are popular, and colors are mixed into the material before forming, so minor scratches and gouges don’t show easily.
-This lightweight material is easily installed when walls are straight and free from rot.
+Simulated wood grain, shingles (Shakes), and stone are popular, and colors are mixed into the material before forming, so minor scratches and gouges don’t show easily.
+This lightweight material is easily installed.

-Pros: Insulates better than wood, low maintenance, no painting or finishing required, relatively low cost, lasts a long time, resists rot, and increases your home’s value.
+Pros: Low maintenance, no painting or finishing required, relatively low cost, lasts a long time, resists rot, and increases your home’s value.

 Cons: Overlapping creates visible seams, and can crack under strong impacts.
 Not biodegradable.

-Wood clapboard and shingle siding have a natural beauty that gives your home a warm, welcoming, upscale feel.
+Wood clapboard and shingle siding (Shakes) have a natural beauty that gives your home a warm, welcoming, upscale feel.
 There are many wood species, grades, and levels of quality, and your choice of sealer, stain, or paint will depend on the grade and look.
-Better wood is required for a natural stained look, and matters less if you plan to paint or opaque stain.
 Wood requires more maintenance, which means more cost, but with regular refinishing, can last many years.
 Make sure to choose certified sustainable wood varieties.

 Pros: Easier to cut and shape, and the semi-skilled can install as a DIY job.
 Great looking finish.
 Easily biodegradable when disposed of.
 Not too expensive to install.